By the looks of him, it'd been a long day.

 Another guy, probably her husband or assistant, screamed, "Who do you have to kill to get help around here!"

-Ah, New York in a snowstorm: shivering, cold, dirty and crowded — very crowded.
+Ah, New York (search) in a snowstorm: shivering, cold, dirty and crowded — very crowded.

 Too many people to walk too few places.
 Sidewalks beyond choking.
 Street traffic beyond congested.
 And one guy, despite it all, not beyond smiling.